 The standard title length for Google used to be 55 characters, and as SEO-ers, we got comfortable with that number.
 We optimized every page title, from blogs to service pages to the home page, with that number in mind.
 And since we aim to take advantage of every opportunity Google gives, we packed as much as we could into that 55 character spot.
 But lately, the industry has begun to notice that Google, on average, is not giving that much space for meta titles anymore.
 These days, they’re only giving about 50 characters worth of space.

 Since optimizing metadata, including titles and descriptions, is a huge piece of the overall optimization puzzle, this change by Google not only affects our work going forward—it also retroactively affects our past efforts.
-Titles that perfectly fit Google’s space even just a few months ago are appearing with an ellipsis now, meaning it’s no longer ideal for the space.
-That’s just part of the SEO game, and we are prepared to adapt.
+Titles that perfectly fit Google’s space even just a few months ago are appearing with ellipses now, meaning it’s no longer ideal for the space.
+That’s just part of the SEO game.

 Reducing Rich Review Snippets in Search